-The Intrepid Fallen Heroes Fund is helping military personnel suffering the effects of traumatic brain injury (TBI) and psychological health (PH) conditions by building a series of facilities, called “Intrepid Spirit” centers, in which these injuries can be diagnosed and treated.
-Hundreds of thousands of military personnel have been diagnosed with TBI or PH conditions and the Intrepid Spirit centers provide the best possible care for these heroes in uniform.
+The Intrepid Fallen Heroes Fund is helping military personnel suffering the effects of traumatic brain injury (TBI) and Post Traumatic Stress (PTS) by building a series of facilities, called “Intrepid Spirit Centers” in which these injuries can be diagnosed and treated.
+Hundreds of thousands of military personnel have been diagnosed with TBI or PTS and the Intrepid Spirit centers provide the best possible care for these heroes in uniform.

 The Intrepid Fallen Heroes Fund does not provide grants or other payments to individuals or organizations.
 The Fund’s sole program is building treatment centers for military personnel suffering the effects of traumatic brain injury and psychological health conditions.
 The Fund’s initial program involved providing grants to families of military personnel lost in performance of their duty, but in 2005 the federal government substantially increased its support for these families, and the Fund then shifted its mission to supporting our nation’s wounded heroes.
 More information on the previous grant program can be found here.

 The central National Intrepid Center of Excellence, opened in 2010, is located in Bethesda, Maryland on the grounds of the Walter Reed National Military Medical Center.